Save More, Earn More with SDG&E Incentives

 - Purchase or installation of equipment cannot occur prior to the receipt of a Notice to Proceed.
 See Step 8 below.

-If measurement and verification is required the Customer or Project Sponsor will be asked to complete the Measurement & Verification form.
+If measurement and verification is required, SDG&E Engineering will work with you or the Project Sponsor to complete a Measurement & Verification form.

 The Customer or Project Sponsor should notify SDG&E of installation by submitting an Installation Report and invoices consistent with the Invoice Template (xls) and Invoice Guidelines (pdf).